 Note: This is a wrapper for lwmem_malloc_ex function.
-It operates in default LwMEM instance and uses first available region for memory operations
+It operates in default LwMEM instance and uses first available region for memory operations lwmem_calloc(nitems, size)

 • size - [in] Size to allocate in units of bytes

 Note: This is a wrapper for lwmem_calloc_ex function.
 It operates in default LwMEM instance and uses first available region for memory operations lwmem_realloc(ptr, size)